 Freelancers can sometimes seem like a mythical beast to those work in full-time employment.
 From afar, they look great; they get to wear what they want, work from home and pick their own hours.
-On closer inspection, though, life isn’t always quite so leisurely.
-It’s certainly not easy, and it’s far from the carefree life many assume it to be.
+On closer inspection, though, life isn’t always quite so leisurely, and it’s certainly not the carefree walk in the park many assume it to be.

-Freelancers come in different guises, too.
+Freelancers come in different guises.
 Some may prefer to act as a sole trader, while others may opt to become a limited company.
 Both come with their own pros, cons and challenges.

 All jobs vary in size as well, so it’s pretty common for a freelancer to be working on a number of projects at once.
 This also means they can have several different clients at the same time.
 A freelancer, therefore, has to be well-organised.
 This means keeping tabs on various conversations, deadlines and work in tandem.
 Without organisational skills, freelancers can really suffer.

 What other responsibilities do they have?

 In essence, the freelancer runs their own business, which brings a lot of extra work with it: administration, accounts, marketing, contracts, invoices and all the other stuff that your average worker doesn’t have to juggle alongside their actual job.